 Reference checks, a common practice, consist in contacting ex-employers or managers.
 They are carried out by the recruitment agency or by the hiring company directly.

-In addition to a recruitment interview, personality tests, and tests on technical skills, they allow us to check the information we have and to gain additional information.
+In addition to a recruitment interview, personality tests, and tests on technical skills, allow us to check the information we have and to gain additional information.

-The first condition to carrying out reference checks is to ask the candidate’s express consent, according to the Code du Travail (French labour code).
+The first condition before carrying out reference checks is to ask the candidate’s express consent, according to the Code du Travail (French labour code).
 And this, even if said candidate has included the reference checks in their application file or on a professional social network.

-The information obtained must also be objective, such as the length and nature of their last contracts, the position the candidate held, the type of tasks carried out within the company, key performance indicators…
+The information obtained must also be objective, such as the length and nature of their last contracts, the position the candidate held, the type of tasks carried out within the company, measurable performance indicators…

-All information collected must have a link to the job opportunity and must not be linked to the candidate’s private life (cf. job interview), and must not be subjective: the quality of their work, their attitude, their personality…
+All information collected must have a link to the job opportunity and must not be linked to the candidate’s private life (CF. job interview), and must not be subjective: the quality of their work, their attitude, their personality…

 Job interview: Not all questions should be asked or researched

 Certain criteria must not be taken into account during the process of evaluation of a candidate or their interviews: